russolsen/md_inc/README.md

     v = MdInc::TextProcessor.new
     output = v.process 'The quick brown fox'

-In the simple case like the one above, md_inc simply returns the text unchanged.
-The interesting bit is when your input text includes commands that md_inc recognizes.
+In the simple case like the one above, MdInc simply returns the text unchanged.
+The interesting bit is when your input text includes commands that MdInc recognizes.
 MdInc commands all start with a . in the first column of a line.
 The most basic is
 `.inc`.
 Here is some input that includes an `.inc`